eaa6167/Search-Application-part-2/README.md

 5.Access Users database by running `use users`

-6.Show that you have tweets_sandy collection under users database by running `show collections`
+6.Show that you have Amazon_Automotive collection under users database by running `show collections`

 7.Exit mongo client by running `exit`